 Vacuum cleaners come in distinct categories.
 There are corded vacuum cleaners and cordless ones.
 The corded type must be plugged into the source of power every time that they are in use.
 The cordless type has a rechargeable battery and comes with a charging base.

 Among the cordless types, there are the handheld held types and those that are robotic.
 The robotic vacuum cleaners work on their own after pressing the clean button, while you move with the handheld type.
-Robotic vacuum cleaners designed for animal hair are a good choice if you never have enough time to clean your rooms or the rooms are too large to clean on your own.
+The best robotic vacuums for pet hair are a good choice if you never have enough time to clean your rooms or the rooms are too large to clean on your own.

 Always ensure that the cordless vacuum cleaner is always fully charged before starting your cleaning.
 The robotic vacuum cleaners automatically charge once the battery is low.